 Canning is the process of heating foods.
 Then adding them to glass jars and heating the food in the jars, for the proper amount of time.
-This process will kill any microorganisms that could be present in the food.
+This process will kill any microorganisms that could be present in the food, making them shelf stable.

-The process of canning has been done for many hundreds of years but has become vastly safer and easier the more that experts learn and pass on the us.
+The process of canning has been done for many hundreds of years but has become vastly safer and easier the more that experts learn and pass on to us.